Li-Yongcheng/FrameGraph/README.md

 # FrameGraph
 A Scalable Performance Evaluation Method for Frame Structure Designs Using Graph Neural Network

-The code is coming sonn!
+The code is coming soon!